 The IACUC is committed to the humane care and use of laboratory animals.
 The IACUC has oversight of all animal-related activities performed at UConn Health.
 It is the responsibility of the IACUC to ensure that all work performed with research laboratory animals used at UConn Health complies with all applicable federal, state, and institutional laws, policies, and guidelines.

 UConn Health is fully accredited by the AAALAC-international and has been since June 21, 1977.
 Our last full accreditation was given on July 5, 2016.
-Our next accreditation site visit will be on February 25-26, 2019.
+Our accreditation site visit was be on February 25-26, 2019 and we expect to see our results in June 2019.

 Our Public Health Service (PHS) assurance number is A3471-01 (D16-00295) and the effective dates are May 8, 2018 to April 30, 2022.
 Our USDA Registration Number is 16-R-0025 and it expires on September 17, 2020.